DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/who-do-you-want-to-teach.md

 ---
 title: Who do you want to teach
-heading: Who do you want to teach
+heading: Who do you want to teach?
 description: |-
   Explore who’d you’d like to teach and the qualifications you need to work with early years, further education, and pupils with special educational needs.
 promo_content: